faceyspacey/jest-redux-snap/README.md

 ```

 So the idea with the last example is that your `configureStore` function takes arguments that tell it what asyncronous data-loading
-actions to perform, and it does it, returning you a fully stocked store.
+actions to perform, and it does it, returning you a fully stocked store!
+That way you don't have to worry about setting up your store
+throughout your tests.
+You likely have a few ways you commonly fill the store with data.
+Use the additional `...args` passed to
+`configureStore()` to tell it what asyncronous actions to dispatch.
+Make sure you have the responses mocked of course.